 Generate an ED25519 key pair

-Find the key pair under ~/.ssh/, download it, and delete the files on the server.
+Find the key pair under ~/.ssh/, download it, and delete the files on the server

 Configure sshd_config

-Make sure PubkeyAuthentication yes
+Ensure PubkeyAuthentication yes

-Find #PasswordAuthentication yes, uncomment it, and change yes to no.
+Find #PasswordAuthentication yes, uncomment it, and change yes to no

-Restart SSH
+Restart ssh

 First switch to root